maksuco/helpers/README.md

 ```

-Get the visits and pageviews for Charts
+Analytics:Get the visits and pageviews for Charts
 $path = /someurl/blogname
 return [$visitors,$pageviews,$labels];